Communal Narcissism: Meaning, Signs And How To Spot It

 To keep up their image, communal narcissists often use manipulation.
 They may distort conversations or use gaslighting to make others question their thoughts and feelings.
 This manipulation helps them stay in control and keeps the focus on their supposed generosity.

-• Hypocritical Behavior: Their public acts of benevolence often do not match what they do behind closed doors.
+• Hypocritical Behavior: Their public displays of generosity often contradict their actions behind closed doors.

 4. Superficial Helpfulness and Altruism